B. Riley Comments on Saratoga Investment Corp.’s Q3 2022 Earnings (NYSE:SAR)

-Saratoga Investment (NYSE:SAR) last announced its earnings results on Tuesday, July 6th.
-The financial services provider reported $1.88 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.50 by $1.38.
+Saratoga Investment (NYSE:SAR) last released its earnings results on Monday, October 4th.
+The financial services provider reported $0.71 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.53 by $0.18.
 Saratoga Investment had a net margin of 95.61% and a return on equity of 7.54%.
-The company had revenue of $16.82 million for the quarter, compared to the consensus estimate of $15.13 million.
+During the same period in the prior year, the business earned $0.49 earnings per share.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, September 28th.
-Investors of record on Tuesday, September 14th were given a dividend of $0.52 per share.
-This represents a $2.08 annualized dividend and a dividend yield of 7.07%.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, September 28th.
+Stockholders of record on Tuesday, September 14th were given a dividend of $0.52 per share.
 This is a boost from Saratoga Investment’s previous quarterly dividend of $0.44.
-The ex-dividend date of this dividend was Monday, September 13th.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 7.10%.
+The ex-dividend date was Monday, September 13th.
 Saratoga Investment’s payout ratio is presently 102.97%.

-A number of hedge funds have recently modified their holdings of SAR.
-Lazard Asset Management LLC acquired a new position in shares of Saratoga Investment in the first quarter worth $38,000.
-Hennion & Walsh Asset Management Inc. bought a new stake in Saratoga Investment in the 1st quarter valued at about $2,569,000.
-Virtus ETF Advisers LLC increased its position in Saratoga Investment by 67.4% in the 1st quarter.
-Virtus ETF Advisers LLC now owns 16,538 shares of the financial services provider’s stock valued at $419,000 after acquiring an additional 6,658 shares during the period.
-Advisors Asset Management Inc. boosted its stake in Saratoga Investment by 3.1% during the second quarter.
-Advisors Asset Management Inc. now owns 116,534 shares of the financial services provider’s stock worth $3,131,000 after acquiring an additional 3,452 shares in the last quarter.
-Finally, TAP Consulting LLC bought a new position in shares of Saratoga Investment during the second quarter valued at about $211,000.
-10.05% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Wells Fargo & Company MN lifted its position in shares of Saratoga Investment by 7.6% during the second quarter.
+Wells Fargo & Company MN now owns 69,769 shares of the financial services provider’s stock worth $1,874,000 after purchasing an additional 4,953 shares in the last quarter.
+Royal Bank of Canada lifted its position in shares of Saratoga Investment by 31.2% during the second quarter.
+Royal Bank of Canada now owns 14,136 shares of the financial services provider’s stock worth $380,000 after purchasing an additional 3,364 shares in the last quarter.
+Northern Trust Corp acquired a new position in shares of Saratoga Investment during the second quarter worth $310,000.
+LPL Financial LLC lifted its position in shares of Saratoga Investment by 0.9% during the second quarter.
+LPL Financial LLC now owns 69,098 shares of the financial services provider’s stock worth $1,857,000 after purchasing an additional 594 shares in the last quarter.
+Finally, Private Advisor Group LLC lifted its position in shares of Saratoga Investment by 4.0% during the second quarter.
+Private Advisor Group LLC now owns 14,400 shares of the financial services provider’s stock worth $387,000 after purchasing an additional 550 shares in the last quarter.
+10.05% of the stock is currently owned by institutional investors and hedge funds.

 About Saratoga Investment